cicada-lang/cicada-plct/docs/diary/2022-11-20-overloading-object-dot-syntax-for-data-constructor.md

 List::cons("a", List::cons("b", List::cons("c", List::null)))
 ```

-If we do so, `::` will be a syntax for namespace,
+If we do so, `::` will also be the syntax for namespace,
-which can be used with module system
--- importing a module as a namespace.
+which can be used with module system -- for importing a module as a namespace.